DHANYA-P-31/python_lectures/README.md

 ### Exceptions

 The code goes to an unexpected condition is called exceptions.
-Typically exception causes an error to occur and the python program stops executing.
+Typically, exception causes an error to occur and the python program stops executing.
 Python provides the exception handler to prevent this.

     Keywords: try, except, else, finally